SteliosGee/coding-achievements/CONTRIBUTING.md

 ## 🤝 Community

 ### Getting Help
-- Join discussions in our [Issues](../../issues)
+- Join discussions in the [Issues](../../issues)
 - Ask questions - no question is too small!
 - Share your ideas and get feedback

 ### Code of Conduct
-We're committed to providing a welcoming and inclusive environment.
+I'm committed to providing a welcoming and inclusive environment.
 Please:
 - Be respectful and kind
 - Help others learn and grow
 - Give constructive feedback